-Now that we understand what segments and micro-segments are, here’s a detailed explanation of the impact effective segmentation can have on your business:
+Now that we understand what segments and micro-segments are, here’s a detailed explanation of the effective impact segmentation can have on your business:

-With millions of customers who do a considerable amount of activity on your website/app over their entire lifetime, it becomes impossible to draw concrete conclusions about their behaviour.
+With millions of customers who do a considerable amount of activity on your website/app over their entire lifetime, it becomes impossible to draw concrete conclusions about their behavior.
 But by filtering your users based on common grounds relevant to your business, you can understand them better and establish a clear direction in which your marketing efforts need to be aligned.

 Use-case: Understanding the causes of a low conversion rate

 Let's say that you are currently dealing with a lower than usual conversion rate.
 There could be several factors contributing to it.
 One of which could be - your entire user base consists of two groups;